ibrahim-s/ChatterKiller/addon/doc/en/readme.md

 hence you'll see 'external' showing as the source).
 2. Go to the NVDA Input gestures and locate the ChatterKiller branch (one unassigned keystroke is here - to toggle the addon on or off;
-Assign a keystroke to this.
+Assign a keystroke to this (like NVDA+Shift+c).
-3. OK the dialog.
+3. OKay the dialog.
 4. Tap the assigned keystroke so the addon is enabled.
-Now start object navigating/cursor with the extended NumPad (Desktop) or the alternate (laptop) commands.
+Now start object navigating/review cursor with the extended NumPad (Desktop) or the alternate (laptop) commands.
 If working right, tones play to indicate the boundaries of the dimensions of navigation via object navigation/review cursor.
 My work is done here;
-You can edit the __init__.py file to change the numeric values for the pitch, duration, left channel volume and right channel volumeso you don't have to use hard panning;
+You can edit the __init__.py file to change the numeric values for the pitch, duration, left channel volume and right channel volume so you don't have to use hard panning;
 Some people process partial panning possibly better than a true hard pan (which is what I initially planned on for proof of concept.
 TONE_LEFT = (220, 55, 42, 14)
 TONE_RIGHT = (220, 55, 14, 42)